Oldowan: Dates and ranges

-The oldest known Oldowan tools have been found at Nyayanga on the Homa Peninsula in Kenya and are dated to ~2.9 Ma.
+The oldest known Oldowan tools have been found at Nyayanga on the Homa Peninsula in Kenya and are dated to ~2.9 million years ago (Ma).
 The Oldowan tools were associated with Paranthropus teeth and two butchered hippo skeletons.
 Early Oldowan tools are also known from Gona in Ethiopia (near the Awash River), and are dated to about 2.6 Ma.

 The use of tools by apes including chimpanzees and orangutans can be used to argue in favour of tool-use as an ancestral feature of the hominin family.
 Tools made from bone, wood, or other organic materials were therefore in all probability used before the Oldowan.
 Oldowan stone tools are simply the oldest recognisable tools which have been preserved in the archaeological record.

 There is a flourishing of Oldowan tools in eastern Africa, spreading to southern Africa, between 2.4 and 1.7 Ma.
 At 1.7 Ma., the first Acheulean tools appear even as Oldowan assemblages continue to be produced.
 Both technologies are occasionally found in the same areas, dating to the same time periods.
 This realisation required a rethinking of old cultural sequences in which the more "advanced" Acheulean was supposed to have succeeded the Oldowan.
 The different traditions may have been used by different species of hominins living in the same area, or multiple techniques may have been used by an individual species in response to different circumstances.

 Sometime before 1.8 Ma Homo erectus had spread outside of Africa, reaching as far east as Java by 1.8 Ma and in Northern China by 1.66 Ma.
 In these newly colonised areas, no Acheulean assemblages have been found.
 In China, only "Mode 1" Oldowan assemblages were produced, while in Indonesia stone tools from this age are unknown.

 By 1.8 Ma early Homo was present in Europe, as shown by the discovery of fossil remains and Oldowan tools in Dmanisi, Georgia.
 Remains of their activities have also been excavated in Spain at sites in the Guadix-Baza basin and near Atapuerca.
 Most early European sites yield "Mode 1" or Oldowan assemblages.
 The earliest Acheulean sites in Europe only appear around 0.5 Ma.
 In addition, the Acheulean tradition does not seem to spread to Eastern Asia.
 It is unclear from the archaeological record when the production of Oldowan technologies ended.
 Other tool-making traditions seem to have supplanted Oldowan technologies by 0.25 Ma.

 The discovery of stone tools that predate the Oldowan, dated to as early as 3.3 Ma, at the Lomekwi site in Kenya, was announced in 2015.